Data Quality Metric Library

 Consequence of Poor Quality Data

-Data used for analysis and reporting purposes may not be representative of the road section.
+If data is incorrectly located and used for analysis and reporting purposes, it may not be representative of the road section.

 Metric has been updated to exclude carriageways with a 'Not Required' ONRC.